nataliebock/Bock-Data-Science-Portfolio/TidyData-Project/README.md

 **6.** Once these steps are followed, simply click "Runtime," and then "Run All" to run the code.

 ## 📕Dataset Description
-This dataset contains information about the 2008 Summer Olympics.
+- This dataset contains information about 1875 medal winners at the 2008 Summer Olympics.
 - After cleaning, the variables included are the names of the competitor, their gender, the event they competed in, and the type of medal they won.
 - The data comes from a dataset by Giorgio Comai (OBCT/CCI) for EDJNet, linked below.
 In the original data, country is also included as a variable, as well as a medal count per person.
 In this case, these variables were not included, showing that the main objective here is what type of medal was won and in what event in 2008, rather than how many they have won over time.